anyars-encarta/job-it/README.md

 <!-- INTRO -->
 # 📖 Job-it<a name="about-project"></a>

 > Job-it is a mobile app that allows users search for jobs.
 It also allows users find jobs nearby and apply.
-It was built with react native.
+It was built with React, React Native, Expo, Axios, and Rapid API.

 ## 🛠 Built With <a name="built-with"></a>
 1. React